paulagardner/rhizobium_trapping/README.md

 [sort.sh](scripts/sort.sh): recursively sort all the .bams in one directory and generate sorted bam files (.bam.sorted) from them.
 The script puts these files in that directory.
 Sorting is a step necessary for further samtools operations.
 Otherwise, mpileup may not work.

-[make_bam_list.sh](FIX LINK): generate a .txt file that contains all the paths of the sorted .bams .
-This is necessary for creating an mpileup file
+[make_bam_list.sh](scripts/make_bam_list.sh): generate a .txt file that contains all the paths of the sorted .bams .
+This is necessary for creating an mpileup file.

 Why do we need an mpileup?
 (I FORGET, EDIT THIS)